-7. Based on the SEC curves in Fig. 2 and 3, determine V_e of the polymer that corresponds to curve X and use it to estimate the degree of polymerization m of its second block.
-Detail your calculation; you may use a calculator or plot a graph.
+7. Based on the SEC curves in Fig. 2 and 3, determine elution volume, V_e , of the polymer that corresponds to curve X and use it to estimate the degree of polymerization m of its second block.
+Show your calculations; you may use a calculator or plot a graph.

-Triblock copolymer synthesis
+Triblock-copolymer synthesis

-For biological applications, involving the formation of micelles, a triblock copolymer 9 can be synthesized through the introduction of a middle block, B, using monomer 5.
+For biological applications involving the formation of micelles, a triblock-copolymer 9 can be synthesized through the introduction of a middle block, B, using monomer 5.